 They are made with other flours such as almond flour , coconut flour , and cassava flour .
 There is a relatively new flour called Paleo flour which is a combination of about 3 flours that I think is excellent.

 It is made with grain-free flours as I mentioned just above.
 They are usually made with honey in place of sugar but other than that they are pretty normal.
 Look at some of the recipes below and you can see exactly what they are made with.

 Ezekiel bread is made with sprouted grains.
 No grains are allowed on the Paleo diet.
 A person that follows a strict Paleo diet will not eat Ezekiel bread.

 However, some people that don't follow a strict Paleo diet may allow Ezekiel bread in their diet on a limited basis.

-This Paleo bread looks and tastes so similar to a honey wheat bread, thanks to the honey and flax meal.
+This looks and tastes so similar to honey wheat bread, thanks to the honey and flax meal.
 The flax meal gives the bread a somewhat chewy texture while the arrowroot starch helps hold it together.

 - In a mixing bowl, combine together the coconut flour, arrowroot starch, flax meal, baking powder, and salt.

 - In another bowl, mix together the egg yolks, melted coconut oil, coconut milk, and honey.